Thursday February 7th 2019 Balcarras

 A very informative and exciting presentation from Unifrog and FutureLearn explaining the ways in which we can best support our students’ applications to higher education.
 Sessions were held on personal statements, the right University choice, online courses (MOOCs) and all they can offer, as well as the importance of destination data and the role we can play in collating and storing this.

 Sixth Annual Teaching Conference

 There were 11 workshops to choose from this year; the organisers attempted to appeal to a wide range of needs so there would be something for everyone to enjoy.
 The sessions included an EAL workshop, classroom behaviour management, how to get the best out of your trainee teachers, stretch and challenge, A-Z of pastoral, transition from year 6 to year 7, dealing with the adolescent brain and many more.
 Feedback from the sessions was extremely positive and it looks like our visitors took something useful away with them to transfer to their classrooms.
-The sixth annual conference will take place on November 24th 2017, Phillip Beadle and Dominic Salles as our keynote speakers tackling the topic of transformational teaching.
+The seventh annual conference will take place on November 30th 2018,

 Balcarras as a Teaching School

 Balcarras was designated as a teaching school in May 2012.
 Our aim is to create and develop a professional learning community where teachers from across the partnership feel able to share practice and learn from one another.
 To some extent this is inspired by the work of Michael Fullan in Ontario, but it also emerges from the considerable partnerships that have been established between Balcarras and other schools in recent years.
 Our partnership is genuinely cross phase and we have over 30 schools and various other organisations as members.